-These bars taste a whole lot like a peanut butter cup and my kids love them.
+These snack bars taste a whole lot like a peanut butter cup and my kids love them!
 You can’t beat how easy, healthy, and simple they are.
-They also store great!
-These are a perfect lunch box treat.
-I also love having them on hand for those times I need a treat terribly but know that I don’t really need a treat.
-They are perfect craving busters.
+And bonus: they also store great!
+I love them for an after school snack, and they also make a perfect lunch box treat.

 - Dates.
 Dates are surprisingly packed with fiber (almost a full gram of fiber per date) they are portable and delicious.
 Dates are so sweet that provide the perfect natural alternative to added sugars in any date recipe.
 In fact, dates are such a great source of natural sugar, they have been processed to make natural sweeteners such as date juice, date sugar, dehydrated dates, date paste, ground dates, and even diced dates that you can add to recipes you want to sweeten up naturally.
 Dates make a great base for no-bake snack bars.

-How to buy and store dates?
+How to Buy and Store Dates

 If you buy dates with the pits in them, you must pop them out before blending in a food processor.
 You’ll feel or see the long pit (or seed) on the inside if you tear open the date.